anthonydn/anthonydn/README.md

 ### Anthony Darrouzet-Nardi

 I'm an ecosystem ecologist at the University of Texas at El Paso (UTEP).
-I study belowground processes and teach graduate-level statistical analysis and scientific visualization in R. Some R packages I've developed as well as example analysis scripts for published papers can be found within.
-I also am working on uploading teaching materials and visualization template type materials.
+Some R packages I've developed as well as example analysis scripts for published papers are shared here.

 - Website: http://anthony.darrouzet-nardi.net/
 - Google Scholar: https://scholar.google.com/citations?user=aeM-n3oAAAAJ&hl=en